Inquire, Interrogate, Query, & Questions.

 • Adjust the float: The float determines water level.
 If it’s too high, water keeps running.
 Adjust it to the correct level.

-• Inspect the fill valve: A faulty fill valve can cause continuous water flow.
+• Inspect the fill valve: a faulty fill valve can cause continous water flow.
 Replace if needed.

 If your sink is draining slowly, try these steps: